Chronicle of Monemvasia: Derivative works

 Most of the narrative in the Chronicle is derived from works by Evagrius Scholasticus, Theophanes the Confessor, Menander Protector, and Theophylactus Simocatta.
 The author(s) of the Chronicle, however, used another source in order to write about the Avars and Slavs establishing their rule in the Peloponnese for 218 years.
 This unknown text may have been a forgery of ecclesiastical origin used by or on behalf of the Bishop of Patras.
 Despite the source being unknown, it was used in both the Scholium of Arethas and in a letter by Patriarch Nicholas III to Emperor Alexios I Komnenos (r.
 1081–1118).

 Reliability

 The historical validity of the Chronicle of Monemvasia is still a subject of academic dispute.
 Peter Charanis, for example, describes the Chronicle as "absolutely trustworthy".
 Kenneth Setton, however, disagrees with Charanis and argues that the Chronicle is a "medley of some fact and some fiction".
-Stilpon Kyriakides finds that the Chronicle contains an ecclesiastical bias and that the conquest of Greece by the Avars/Slavs is a myth.
+Stilpon P. Kyriakides finds that the Chronicle contains an ecclesiastical bias and that the conquest of Greece by the Avars/Slavs is a myth.
+Ilias Anagnostakis and Anthony Kaldellis analyzed the text and found several misrepresentations and errors; Kaldellis has also called the Chronicle highly and notoriously unreliable.